Making Apple Progressive Blur on the Web

 Stacking Blurs

-My learnings so far were:
+My takeaways so far are:

 1. the stacking is definitely needed